TaherehZarratEhsan/starter-hugo-academic/content/home/experience.md

         * Published 2 IEEE international Conference papers at MVIP and IKT
         * Published 2 journal papers at multimedia tools and application (Q1) and visual computer (Q2) journals
         * Published a book chapter at IET journal
-        * Published a book chapter at IET journal
+        * Published a paper at arXiv

   - title: Master Researcher
     company: University of Guilan